chainorders/upwood/backend/README.md

 ## API's

+### Listener

+- `debug:listener` : Runs the listener with debug logging enabled.
+- `watch:listener` : Watches for changes in the listener code and reruns it with debug logging enabled whenever a change is detected.

 ### Contracts API

-- `format`: Runs the Rust formatter on the codebase using a specific nightly version of Rust.
-- `build`: Builds the Rust project.
 - `debug:contracts-api`: Runs the contracts API with debug logging enabled.
 - `watch:contracts-api`: Watches for changes in the contracts API code and reruns it with debug logging enabled whenever a change is detected.
 - `generate:contracts-api-specs`: Generates an API specification for the contracts API and saves it to `contracts-api-specs.json`.